Manage Your Business

 How to ensure your customers can pay securely, quickly

-The following story is part of a series designed to help small business owners capitalize on the latest technology.
+The following story is part of Technology: Transforming Small Business, a series designed to help small business owners capitalize on the latest trends.
 It is presented by Chase for Business.

 "Do you take credit cards?"